Greys Hut

 Maintenance Status

-The Department of Conservation at Karamea is responsible for maintaining Greys Hut, although their input has been intermittent over the years.
-Jason Campbell, Mayer Levy, Bruce Polkinghorn and Geoff Love did some maintenance on the Hut and a bit of trackwork in 2016, then in May 2021 Davey Guppy from DOC Karamea and John Taylor from DOC Takaka went in and fixed up the hearth and fireplace.
-In February 2024 Ben Piggott and Mike Detlaff from DOC Hokitika did some roof repairs, rodent control and vegetation clearance around the hut site.
-The track doesn't appear to be officially maintained was getting rough and hard to follow in a few places.
-A local person has been doing a bit of tidying and marking, and Andrew Barker of Permolat went in with a crew in February to get the rest up to scratch.
+Greys has been a Permolat maintain-by-community hut since 2019, although from 2021 all of the work done on it has been by the Department of Conservation.
+Prior to 2019 DOC Karamea was responsible however their input was intermittent.
+Jason Campbell, Mayer Levy and two others went in and did some maintenance and a bit of trackwork in 2016 and in 2021 Davey Guppy from DOC Karamea and John Taylor from DOC Takaka went in and fixed up the hearth and fireplace.
+In 2024 Ben Pigott and Mike Detlaff from DOC Hokitika did some roof repairs, rodent control and vegetation clearance around the hut site.
+The track to Greys is maintained by Permolat and was starting to get rough and hard to follow in a few places by 2024.
+A local person had already done a bit of tidying and marking when Andrew Barker from our Group went in with a crew in February and got the rest up to scratch.

 Location